quarkgluons/DCS-assignment-1-conf/README.md

 ### About
-This repository creates two images using the gcc image from dockerhub
+This repository creates two containers using the gcc image from dockerhub

 ### Prerequisites
 1. Install Docker